Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/further_work.md

 # Further Work

-The solution above explains what we can do with technology available today.
-But we'll not stop there.
-The next steps might be the following (unsorted).
+The answer above demonstrates what is possible with the technology of the present.
+However, we won't stop there.
+The following could be the course of action: (unsorted).

 ## IBC Queries